google/WebFundamentals/src/content/en/updates/2017/03/chrome-58-deprecations.md

 The dropzone global attribute was introduced by the [HTML5 drag and drop specification](http://w3c.github.io/html/editing.html#drag-and-drop) as a declarative method for specifying an HTML element's willingness to be the target of a drag-and-drop operation, the content types that can be dropped onto the element, and the drag-and-drop operation (copy/move/link).

-Unfortunately, no browser implemented the unprefixed version.
+The attribute failed to gain traction among browser vendors.
 Blink and WebKit only implement a prefixed form of the attribute, webkitdropzone.
 Because the `dropzone` attribute was removed from the spec in [early March 2017](https://github.com/whatwg/html/pull/2402) the prefixed version is being removed from Chrome.

 [Intent to Remove](https://groups.google.com/a/chromium.org/d/topic/blink-dev/rdGvTDPU7mM/discussion) &#124;
 [Chromestatus Tracker](https://www.chromestatus.com/feature/5718005866561536) &#124;